voder-ai/eslint-plugin-traceability/SECURITY.md

 This document describes how security is handled for `eslint-plugin-traceability`, including how to report vulnerabilities, what guarantees apply to production dependencies, and how we manage known risks in our dev-only release tooling.

 > This file is **user-facing** documentation.
-Internal implementation details and deeper discussion live under `docs/` and are linked where relevant.
+Internal implementation details and deeper discussion live in the project’s internal documentation and decision records.

 ## Reporting a Vulnerability